slsu0424/COVID19-Drug-Therapies/02-Deployment/Deployment.md

 2. Update `file_system_name` variable to your container in the [00_preparedata.ipynb](./Analytics_Deployment/Synapse-Workspace/Notebooks/00_preparedata.ipynb) notebook
 3. Run the notebook

-## Step 4.2: Prepare SDUD data for operational reporting (Persona: Data Architect)
+## 4.2: Prepare SDUD data for operational reporting (Persona: Data Architect)
 The merged SDUD data is now saved in ADLS.
 The data will be accessed from the data lake and transformed into a data warehouse object for querying, reporting, and visualization.
 This will also include masking personal health information (PHI/PII) that can only be seen by specific users or groups.

 1. Launch the Synapse workspace (via Azure portal > Synapse workspace > Workspace web URL)